 The Blue LED light saw improvements over the years and finally led to technology that would allow for an LED globe to produce white light, a key reason it has become so commercially successful today.
 We discovered that with the use of fluorescent materials called phosphors, various other colors could be produced as well.

 Again, early white LED lights were quite inefficient and expensive to build, hence why they didn’t start dominating the market in the late 1990s.
 But technology was improving quite rapidly.

 In 2001, the first LED flashlight was developed and sold commercially by Arc Flashlight LLC.
 While the company itself wasn’t all that successful and went out of business in 2004, this was a milestone as it was one of the first practical uses where LED technology was used to produce a large quantity of light.

-In 2007, a number of countries pledged to phase out inefficient incandescent lights within 7 years.
+In 2007, several countries pledged to phase out inefficient incandescent lights within 7 years.
 If nothing else, this marked the recognition that LED lighting was changing the market and was here to stay.

 As you can see, the LED history is long and has involved many different people through the years.
 But at the same time, this technology has improved and continues to improve at a very rapid rate.
 It is estimated that the amount of light produced by an LED has doubled every two and a half years since 1960 up until today, which is an amazing statistic!
-It’s fair to say that LED technology really has changed everything being far more efficient and environmentally friendly than the alternative lighting fixtures.
-LED lighting has actually brought a revolution especially regarding the commercial led lighting solutions and more innovative business owners are implementing this environment friendly option.
+It’s fair to say that LED technology has changed everything being far more efficient and environmentally friendly than alternative lighting fixtures.
+LED lighting has brought a revolution, especially regarding commercial led lighting solutions and more innovative business owners are implementing this environment-friendly option.